Fury1/neovim/README.md

 ### Git Integration

-Gitsigns is being used to work with hunks in the buffer as well as mark changes, Fugitive is used for everything else.
+Gitsigns is being used to work with hunks in the buffer as well as mark changes, Neogit is used for everything else.

 - [x] Git signs
-- [x] Vim Fugitive
+- [x] Neogit

 ---